payal356/Review-scraper/README.md

 # Review-scraper

-This code extracts reviews of different products available on nykaa.com and stores them in database (MongoDB) Libraries used :
+This code extracts reviews of different products available on nykaa.com and stores them in database (MongoDB).

+Libraries used :
         Beautiful Soup
         Selenium